6 Tips for Making Travel More Meaningful

 Most of us with a taste for wanderlust already know we want to travel far, travel thoughtfully and travel often.
 We know we should be more open minded and spontaneous, more courageous, playful and appreciative.
 It’s just that we sometimes need reminding.
 Or, I do anyway.
-So, I made this list as that reminder and invite you to add more of your own.
+Here’s a shortlist of ways to help make your adventures more meaningful.

 1. Open yourself to possibility